Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity: Holographic Complexity

 Had we chosen an orientation for $\lambda$ such that the half surface starts in region I and moves towards the gluing point in region II, i.e., $\dot{z} > 0$, we would get a minus sign in front of the expression on the right-hand side.

-Although $\pi_v$ is conserved along the stationary surface, it still depends on $\tau$, since hypersurfaces anchored at different boundary times carry different momenta.
+Although $\pi_v$ is conserved along the extremal surface, it still depends on $\tau$, since hypersurfaces anchored at different boundary times carry different momenta.
 The relationship between $\pi_v$ and $\tau$ is obtained from

 where we used the definition of $\pi_v$ and the negative branch of Equation~\eqref{eq:eom_embedding}.
-To study the late-time growth of $\mathcal{O}_a$, we focus on stationary surfaces with large $\tau$, denoted $\Sigma_\infty$ in Figure~\ref{fig:stationary_surface}.
-The corresponding momentum $\pi_\infty$ is then given by the condition that the integral above diverges.
+To study the late-time growth of $\mathcal{O}_a$, we focus on extremal surfaces with large $\tau$, denoted $\Sigma_\infty$ in Figure~\ref{fig:extremal_surface}.
+The corresponding momentum $\pi_\infty$ can then be obtained from the condition that the integral above diverges positively.

-As shown in Appendix~\ref{sec:b_boundary_contributions}, the boundary contributions to the $\tau$-integral are finite for all examples that we consider.
+As shown in Appendix~\ref{sec:a_boundary_contributions}, the contributions from the $z=0$ boundary to the $\tau$-integral are finite for all examples that we consider.
 Since the divergence at the horizon vanishes in the PV prescription, the divergence must occur at the upper bound.
 Smoothness ensures that the integrand diverges at $z_\text{max}$, but for generic values of $z_\text{max}$ and $\pi_v$, this divergence is integrable.
 A non-integrable divergence arises only if $\mathcal{U}(\pi_v, z)$ develops a local maximum at $z_\text{max} = z_\infty$.
-Hence, the late-time parameters $\pi_\infty$ and $z_\infty$ satisfy
+Hence, the late- and early-time parameters $\pi_{\pm\infty}$ and $z_{\pm\infty}$ satisfy

-In the present case, the dependence of $\mathcal{U}$ on $\pi_v$ is particularly simple, so that these conditions reduce to the requirement that $U(z)$ has a maximum behind the horizon, with $\pi_\infty^2 = U(z_\infty)$.
-Thus, a stationary surface at late times only exists if such a maximum exists.
+In the present case, the dependence of $\mathcal{U}$ on $\pi_v$ is particularly simple, so that these conditions reduce to the requirement that $U(z)$ has a maximum behind the horizon, with $\pi_{\pm\infty} = \pm\sqrt{U(z_{\pm\infty})}$ and $z_{\infty}=z_{-\infty}$.
+Thus, an extremal surface at late times only exists if such a maximum exists.
 When it does, the observable grows linearly with $\tau$ at late times as expected for complexity observables, with growth rate determined by $\pi_\infty$.

 As an example of a function $\zeta$ that does not depend on the embedding but only on geometric invariants in the ambient space, we consider the case

 where $C_{\mu\nu\rho\sigma}$ is the Weyl tensor of the background spacetime and $\lambda_{C^2}$ is a coupling constant.
 For the hairless AdS black hole, this expression reduces to $a(z) = 1 + \lambda_{C^2} u^{2d}$, which implies that the effective potential of Equation~\eqref{eq:eom_embedding} takes the form